CTSRD-CHERI/cheribuild/README.md

 On Linux Ubuntu 16.04 and OpenSUSE Tubleweed are supported.
 Ubuntu 14.04 may also work but is no longer tested.
 MacOS 10.13 is also supported.

-# TL;DR
+# Basic usage

 If you want to start up a QEMU VM running CheriBSD run `cheribuild.py run -d` (-d means build all dependencies).
 If you would like the VM to have all userspace binaries to be built for CheriABI use `cheribuild.py run-purecap -d`.
 This will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.
 By default this builds the 128-bit version of CheriBSD.
-If you would like to use the 256-bit version, run `cheribuild.py run -d --256`.

 By default `cheribuild.py` will clone all projects in `~/cheri`, use `~/cheri/build` for build directories and install into `~/cheri/output`.
 However, these directories are all configurable (see below for details).